Tshibanda1/Group_Chat_using_Python/README.md

 This is a group chat using socket programming and python.This was a very interesting project to work on I really enjoyed it!
 Hope you enjoy using it! *

 To use note the following:
 *
-*In order for group chat to work members must be connected to the same WIFI *If you want to make it work over WAN you can change the IP address in the server to use the public IP address *There are 2 python files (Server and client)
+*In order for group chat to work members must be connected to the same WIFI.
+*If you want to make it work over WAN you can change the IP address in the server to use the public IP address.
+*There are 2 python files (Server and client).
-*Run the server file first (This will act as the host) *Then run the client file(can be run on a seperate computer) to run on same computer multiple times you can use the cmd *While entering chat provide a username and you are good to go! *The server is responsible for managing communication
+*Run the server file first (This will act as the host) *Then run the client file(can be run on a seperate computer) to run on same computer multiple times you can use the cmd.
+*While entering chat provide a username and you are good to go! *The server is responsible for managing communication.
 *
 SCREENSHOTS SHOWN BELOW: (I implemented a basic GUI), interaction between two members only, can be extended to use much as you like: